cekrem/cekrem.github.io/content/posts/pragmatic-hacks-search-widget-elm.md

 Admittedly, it’s brittle: even minifying the `index.xml` file breaks everything (because we're splitting on `<item>\n</item>`).
 So why is it OK to be this reckless?

 Because it’s my personal blog.
 Nothing™ changes here without my knowing _and_ doing it — and, as we’ll get back to, the consequences of this breaking are minuscule.
+Hadn't it been so, I would have at least added some tests (and probably parsed the XML properly, handled errors etc).

 ## Why This is Actually Good (Enough) Engineering